Clark County profile

 Payroll employment

-• Over the year, employment increased in nine industries, decreased in one, and was unchanged in three industries.
+• Over the course of 12 months, ending in August 2025, employment increased in six industries, decreased in three industries, and was unchanged in four industries.

 Nonfarm employment estimates, not seasonally adjusted, Clark County